NigelBreslaw/ishtar-bugs/README.md

 # ishtar-commander-bugs
-Public bug tracking for Ishtar Commander for iOS and Android
+Public bug tracking for Ishtar Commander for iOS, Android, PC and Mac